Top 10 Cyber Security Lingoes You Need to Know

 “Jargon” is defined as a set of words that are used by a particular group, usually in a specific industry or profession, and difficult for others to understand.
-However, within the context of cyber security, certain jargon is starting to make its way into mainstream conversation and news, hinting at the increasing importance in understanding what these words mean.
-We’ve laid out our top 10 cyber security lingo that just might come in handy in your next conversation.
+Within the context of cybersecurity, certain jargons are starting to make their way into mainstream conversation and news, hinting at the increased importance of cybersecurity in our daily work and life.
+For those who find cybersecurity a difficult topic, here we lay out our top 10 cybersecurity lingoes that might come in handy in your next conversation.

 Phishing works by spoofing sites, making it seem as if the user is looking at a legitimate website.
 They’ll trick users into updating their billing information, or even conducting transactions – resulting in loss of money, and in some cases loss of identity.

-A VPN, or Virtual Private Network, is a method that adds privacy and security when users access potentially unsafe networks.
-Normally, when trying to connect to the internet, users pass through their Internet Service Provider (ISP) and the traffic is viewable by the ISP.
-However, when you’re using a VPN, connections are encrypted meaning that your ISP is left out of the loop.
+A VPN, or virtual private network, ensures privacy and security when users access potentially unsafe networks.
+Normally, when a user connects to the internet, their activity would be viewable by the internet service provider (ISP).
+However, when using a VPN, connections are encrypted, meaning that the ISP is left out of the loop.

 Many people use VPNs to keep their information secure through the encrypted connection, or to utilize the IP of the VPN server.
 By hiding their real IP address, users may be able to use services that were previously barred for them.

-When cyber attacks occur, there’s always talk about a secret way that hackers accessed the system when it was supposed to be safe.
+When cyberattacks occur, those in the security field are always interested in how hackers gained access to the system when it was supposed to be safe.
+One way to intrude a network is by paving a secret pathway into the system that allows outsiders to get in.
 This is called a back door – a way to get into a system, product, or device by installing software or configuring the software to bypass existing security mechanisms.

-To add onto the scariness that is a back door, a keylogger is spyware or monitoring software that keeps track of every key typed on your keyboard.
+To add to the scariness of a back door, a keylogger is spyware or monitoring software that keeps track of every key typed on your keyboard.
 This means that usernames, passwords, social security numbers… virtually every piece of information typed onto a keyboard is fair game for a malicious hacker.

-While there are legitimate uses for keyloggers (perhaps a parent is watching over their child’s activity), most of the time, cyber criminals utilize keyloggers to gain access to financial accounts or networking accounts.
-Just this past month, two Latvian men were arrested on charges of providing keyloggers as a service.
+While there are legitimate uses for keyloggers (perhaps a parent is watching over their child’s activity), most of the time, cybercriminals utilize keyloggers to gain access to financial accounts or networking accounts.

 We use this next acronym a lot when we’re talking about authorization and authentication for applications.
 2FA, or two-factor authentication, is a type of authentication method where the proof of a user’s identity is gained by two independent sources.
 This might be a password and your fingerprint ID, or perhaps a username-password combo and a code from an OTP (one-time password) token.

-With people still using silly combinations like hello or 123456 as their username or password, 2FA adds on an extra protective layer, making it a bit more difficult for an intruder to gain access to a user’s data.
+With people still using silly combinations like “Mike123!” as their password, 2FA adds on an extra protective layer, making it a bit more difficult for an intruder to gain access to a user’s data.

 When on a remote device, users can still utilize FIDO authentication through 2FA, using both an authorized device (such as a USB drive) and a separate PIN.

-A WAF, or “Web Application Firewall” is a device that filters, monitors, and blocks traffic to and from a web application.
-Many people have heard the term “firewall” but a WAF differs by filtering content of specific web applications, because the majority of cyber attacks target the application layer.
-WAFs function in a variety of ways but a majority of traditional web application firewalls utilize a signature method, where regular updates are necessary in order to make sure that malicious traffic is blocked.
+A WAF, or web application firewall is a device that filters, monitors, and blocks traffic to and from a web application.
+Many people know the term “firewall”, but a WAF differs by filtering contents of specific web applications, because the majority of cyberattacks target the application layer.
+WAFs function in a variety of ways.
+A majority of traditional web application firewalls utilize a signature method, where regular updates are necessary in order to make sure that malicious traffic is blocked.

-With the rise of cyber threats and attacks, companies of all sizes and even individuals are starting to realize the grave consequences they could face if they were to ignore the need for security.
+With the rise of cyber threats and attacks, companies of all sizes are starting to realize the grave consequences they could face if they were to ignore the need for security.
 This new insight has led to the rise of SECaaS, or “security-as-a-service” where security services are provided on a subscription basis.
-This means that individuals or smaller businesses who may not have an adequate budget for utilizing security appliances can still apply security in a more cost-effective way.
+This means that individuals or smaller businesses that may not have an adequate budget for utilizing security appliances can still apply security in a more cost-effective way.

-These are our top 10 picks for must-know cyber security lingo – do you have any other favorites?
-Feel free to contact us on our Facebook page, where we regularly introduce new jargon with simple explanations you can understand.
+These are our top 10 picks for must-know cybersecurity lingoes – do you have any other favorites?
+Feel free to read more cybersecurity-related information on our Linkedin, where we regularly introduce new jargon with simple explanations you can understand.
 Who knows?
 Maybe you’ll see your word next week!